 Students may request review of decisions rendered in student conduct meetings by making an appeal.
 In cases involving a student complainant, the complainant may also appeal the decision.
-Appeals must be in writing and submitted to the vice president for student life during regular business hours (Monday through Friday, 8 a.m. to 5 p.m.) within three calendar days of the decision.
-If the third day falls on a non-business day, submit appeals via email to stulife@westmont.edu.
+Appeals must be submitted to the Vice President for Student Life in writing via an email to stulife@westmont.edu within three business days of the decision.
 Appeals will be reviewed by the vice president for student life (or designee).
 Any requests for extension must be made in writing to the vice president for student life within the original three day appeal time period.
 Extensions for appeals are rarely granted, and will only be granted in extremely unusual circumstances.
 The decision to grant or deny an extension is within the sole discretion of the vice president for student life.

-If an appeal is received from either the complainant or the respondent, the Dean of Students will notify, in writing, the nonappealing student within two business days of receipt of the appeal that an appeal has been filed.
+If an appeal is received from either the complainant or the respondent, the Dean of Students will notify, in writing, the non-appealing student within two business days of receipt of the appeal that an appeal has been filed.